 Modern gas furnaces often use electric ignition systems, which can fail due to dirt or faulty components.

-• Faulty Pilot Light: If your pilot light won’t stay lit, ensure the gas valve is open.
+- Faulty Pilot Light: If your pilot light won’t stay lit, ensure the gas valve is open.
 Persistent issues may require cleaning the flame sensor or professional repairs.
+For more insight into system differences, see how oil furnace repair compares to gas furnace repair.

 Blower Motor Issues